Zeglius/media-automount-generator/README.md

-Systemd-generator for partition automounting for internal disks.
+Systemd-generator/udev rules for partition automounting for internal disks.

 In inspiration of [Ferk/udev-media-automount](https://github.com/Ferk/udev-media-automount).